God's love in creation

 Many leaders throughout history have done awful and quite horrifying things because they have the power to do them.
 Think of Hilter.
 Just turn on the TV and you will hear how someone has misused his or her power.
 No one or nothing can stop God from doing what He wants to do with His power.
 Aren't you so glad His power is permeated by His love?
 If you doubt that His love leads His power, just think about His willingness to put Himself under the control of sinful men and die from a man-made torture, death by crucifixion, out of His love for you.

 - What does God's power mean to you?
-Use a Bible verse in your answer.
+Use a Bible verse in your answer if you can.
 (Example: When I am powerless to change my situation, I need to trust in God, who can turn death into life.
-(John 11:43–44))
+(John 11:43-44))